 - $65,000 settlement for a New Jersey woman who suffered herniated cervical (neck) discs after a car accident involving an improper left turn.

 - $35,000 settlement for a North Carolina plaintiff who sustained soft tissue injuries in a head-on collision.
-(Note that soft tissue injuries include whiplash, strains, sprains, and contusions.)
+(Soft tissue injuries include whiplash, strains, sprains, and contusions.)

-- $15,000 settlement for a North Carolina woman who was struck by a falling object in a casino premises liability case.
+- $15,000 settlement for a North Carolina woman struck by a falling object in a casino premises liability case.

 Don’t Hesitate To Consult with Us

-If your neck was injured in a car accident or slip and fall accident, or if you were harmed by medical malpractice, the person or company which caused your injury could be liable for providing you with compensation.
-Call the personal injury lawyers of Hasbrook & Hasbrook at (405) 235-1551 for a free, completely confidential legal consultation.
-Don’t worry about having too many questions, or not knowing where to start.
+If your neck was injured in a car accident or slip and fall accident, or if you were harmed by medical malpractice, the person or company that caused your injury could be liable for providing you with compensation.
+Call the personal injury lawyers of Hasbrook & Hasbrook at (405) 605-2426 for a free, completely confidential legal consultation.
+Don’t worry about having too many questions or not knowing where to start.
 That’s exactly what we’re here to help you with, 24 hours a day, seven days a week.